IBM-EPBL/IBM-Project-27413-1660056032/Project Development Phase/Sprint 4/readme.md

 Sprint 4:

-The team built the flask app and deployed it on the local server.
-The cloud deplyement was also done in the final sprint, Relevant documents can be found here.
+* The team built the flask app and deployed it on the local server.
+Complete flask app folder is given in the 'final deliverables' folder.

+* The cloud deplyement was also done in the final sprint, Relevant documents can be found here.

 Functional Requirements met: